ethmarks/ethmarks.github.io/md_src/blog_src/quanth.md

 ## Unit Names

-If we were using the Metric standard, we would express 10^34 by combining the SI prefixes deca (10^1) ronto (10^33), into decaronto.
-A Decarontoplanck doesn't quite roll off the tongue.
+If we were using the Metric standard, we would express 10^34 by combining the SI prefixes deca (10^1) and bramto (10^33), into decabramto.
+A Decabramtoplanck doesn't quite roll off the tongue.
 So instead we'll invent a new term.

 Here are a few ideas: